 Cataract surgery is so common that you probably have friends, neighbors or relatives who have undergone the procedure.
 When you need surgery yourself, ask around for a referral.

 Here are a few questions to ask someone who has undergone standard cataract surgery:

-- Was the surgeon's staff friendly and courteous throughout the entire process?
+Was the cataract surgeon’s staff friendly and courteous throughout the entire process?

-- Did the surgeon take time to explain the procedure, including potential complications?
+Did your cataract surgeon take time to explain the procedure, including potential complications?

 When you schedule your first appointment with a cataract surgeon, you need not feel committed at that point.
 Take time to ask the surgeon and staff plenty of questions, and make sure you are comfortable that this is the person you want for your procedure.

 You might want to check out the surgical center as well.
 While very rare, one issue involving cataract surgical centers might be their infection rate after cataract surgery.
 Most surgery centers will have these numbers available on file.